 William L. Seavey has been experimenting with solar power since the early 90's, when he first installed a small 50 watt system in his motor home with the assistance of a technician involved with Australia's annual solar race car competition.
 He lived out of the "solar-powered" motorhome for periods of up to three months "boondocking" around North America--testing the limits and possibilities of a VERY small system.

-He has since gone on to install small photovoltaic systems in a suburban house in California and a strawbale house he built himself (see wwwretirement.com--no dot after www) in Baja, Mexico.
-Only after 12 years of experimentation did he undertake the writing and research of The People's Guide, and, in late 2012, embarked on selling an emergency back-up DIY instruction manual for "EE-BASIC" (The Solar Solution) as well as a complete components kit for DIY assembly under $1000, unlike anything on the market today.
+He has since gone on to install small photovoltaic systems in a suburban house in coastal California and in a strawbale house he built himself in Baja, Mexico (for pix see amortgagealternative.com).
+Only after 12 years of experimentation did he undertake the writing and research of The People's Guide, and, in late 2014, embarked on selling the emergency/supplemental back-up DIY instruction manual for "EE-BASIC" (The Solar Solution).
+The concept was a semi-finalist in a California "tech pitch" competition.

 In addition to writing and publishing, Seavey has taught a class in "green energy" for the Osher Institute of Lifelong Learning sponsored by California Polytechnic University (San Luis Obispo, California) and helped organize a six expert free panel discussion at the local public library on Electric Transportation (EV's) attended by almost 150 people.
 He has also presented programs in energy conservation in general as a response to global warming concerns.
 (For speaking engagements, please contact Mr. Seavey directly).